 What is endometriosis?

-Endometriosis is a condition in which the tissue that usually lines the inside of the uterus (endometrium) is found in the abdomen (belly) or in other organs.
-It is mostly found in the pelvis or abdomen (belly).
-It is most common in women aged between 25 and 35.
-The most common symptoms are painful periods with heavy or irregular bleeding.
+Endometriosis is a condition in which endometrial tissue (tissue that normally lines the inside of the womb) or tissue similar to it is found inside the abdomen (belly) or in other organs.
+Endometriosis usually affects women of reproductive age.
+This tissue outside the uterus causes inflammation and pain.
+Symptoms include abdominal pain which occurs before or during the menstrual period.
 Although there is no cure for endometriosis, treatments are usually very helpful in reducing symptoms.